groveco/cxs-coding-exercise/README.md

 There are a few major tasks to handle in this exercise:

 1. Identify the waitlist state by communicating with the backend REST API.
-    1. For the sake of this challenge all responses from the API will be mocked - use the `getWaitlist()` and `createWaitlistItem()` methods stubbed out at [`src/services/waitlist.js`](https://github.com/groveco/cxs-coding-challenge/blob/main/src/services/waitlist.js) to make the requests.
+    1. For the sake of this exercise all responses from the API will be mocked - use the `getWaitlist()` and `createWaitlistItem()` methods stubbed out at [`src/services/waitlist.js`](https://github.com/groveco/cxs-coding-exercise/blob/main/src/services/waitlist.js) to make the requests.
     2. You will want to parse the values resolved from `(await mockFetch(….)).json()` as needed to determine the products that the customer has currently “waitlisted”.
-The template data for the resolved values is at [`/public/mock-*.json`](https://github.com/groveco/cxs-coding-challenge/blob/main/public/).
+The template data for the resolved values is at [`/public/mock-*.json`](https://github.com/groveco/cxs-coding-exercise/blob/main/public/).
 You can also check the Network tab to see the same template data when making requests to the API.

 2. Keep track of the waitlist state with client side copies of the backend values.
     1. There are different options for tracking and managing application state in the client.
 At Grove, we rely on Vue composables to organize application state.
-Therefore for this example we want you to write a composable [`useWaitlist()`](https://github.com/groveco/cxs-coding-challenge/blob/main/src/composables/useWaitlist.js) that returns values and methods that the waitlist button will depend upon.
+Therefore for this example we want you to write a composable [`useWaitlist()`](https://github.com/groveco/cxs-coding-exercise/blob/main/src/composables/useWaitlist.js) that returns values and methods that the waitlist button will depend upon.
 Namely, the waitlist button component will rely on `useWaitlist()` return values to determine and update the waitlisted products.
 It is up to you to design the exact interface for the `useWaitlist()` composition.

 3. Update the `WaitlistButton` component to use your `useWaitlist()` implementation and reflect the two states described above.